Truck mix Truck Tralier Truck Truck Truck JCB

 Development length for various grades of concrete and Steel Bar

-The values of design bond stress in tension and the development length (Ld) for plain mild steel bars and HYSD-steel bars for different grades of concrete as specified in IS: 456–1978 are given in the Table below.
+The values of design bond stress in tension and the Ld value for plain mild steel bars and HYSD-steel bars for different grades of concrete as specified in IS: 456–1978 are given in the Table below.

 τbdLdZuLd